AnouarMohamed/AnouarMohamed/README.md

 I work a lot with containers and self-hosted infrastructure — Docker Swarm, k3s, Kubernetes — and I enjoy designing backend systems that are clean, observable, and actually maintainable.
 I've shipped full-stack products, built DevOps pipelines from scratch, and written tools that ended up in production.
 When something interests me I go deep on it.

-Outside of tech I compete in karate, hold a national refereeing license, and play chess at a decent level.
-I think the discipline carries over.

 ---